 Although the initial idea for the album came from an experiment with computer-assisted live playing, adding everything at my disposal meant that most of the final result can’t be performed live.
 Not with the same arrangements, anyway.
 (After a lot more programming and practice four of the pieces will probably be able to be performed live.)
 However, many of the initial ideas for each piece came from live playing, often while the computer was transforming it.
 So there’s still a good balance of “played” and “programmed”.

 Exploring and experimenting with new techniques is, for me at least, much more difficult and time-consuming than creating music in well-established styles like blues, rock, pop and so on.
 There are no guidelines, no rules, and in this case no examples to follow (well, not that I knew of).
-There are many, many failed experiments, and times when my imagination just won’t provide the right ideas.
+There were many, many failed experiments, and times when my imagination just won’t provide the right ideas.
 Because of all this, Shades of Ivory took a few years and a lot of work to complete.
 To put it mildly, it’s very satisfying to finally have it finished and I think it’s been well worth all the effort.
 I hope you do, too.